WillLewis/WillLewis/README.md

 AI/ML Product Manager — agentic systems, evals, and ML decisioning in regulated environments.

-8+ years shipping 0-1 AI products.
-Most recently led a neurosymbolic multi-agent review system at Capital One that cut high-volume fraud/ops review time from \~20 minutes to \~2 minutes across 1M monthly cases.
-Before that: enterprise RAG at HPE (support tickets reduced 30%), ML content tagging at Stanford Medicine (\~$400K annual savings), and computer-vision fraud detection at a C2B marketplace.

-The thesis that runs through everything here: **agents propose, code decides.** Models are good at compressing the messy middle of a workflow.
-The harness — policy layer, held-out evals, deterministic gates — is what makes them shippable.
-So that's what I build.
+Agents propose, code decides.
+Models are good at compressing the messy middle of a workflow.
+The harness — policy layer, held-out evals, deterministic gates — is what makes them shippable. 🚀
 ## Selected work

-**[atlas-agentic-fraud-lab](https://github.com/WillLewis/atlas-agentic-fraud-lab)** — Red-team agents attack a mock fraud scorer, defense agents propose fixes, a deterministic judge decides.
+**[atlas-agentic-fraud-lab](https://github.com/WillLewis/atlas-agentic-fraud-lab)** — Red-team agents attack a mock fraud scorer for $SYN, defense agents propose fixes, a deterministic judge decides.
 Recall at capped customer friction went 27% → 97% across three rounds — and the judge rejected the Round 1 fix that looked good on found examples but failed the locked holdout.
-That rejection is the point.
+That rejection means its working.

 **[agent-harness-environment](https://github.com/WillLewis/agent-harness-environment)** — Coding agents pass the tests they can see.
 A held-out battery they never see shows a 2.5x quality spread across model tiers that the visible pass rate (100% everywhere) is blind to.
 Goodhart's law, instrumented.